 Build quality of the Sony G Master 85mm is very high and while the lens isn’t fully weather-sealed it offers dust and moisture resistance.

 This lens focuses quickly and easily while providing a great deal of control, making it a good choice for both amateurs and professionals.
-The high quality comes with a cost, however, and anyone looking to purchase this lens will be spending upwards of $1,800.
+However, the high quality comes with a higer cost.

 Best Wide Zoom